AlexiaChen/awesome-stars/README.md

 - [parca-dev/parca](https://github.com/parca-dev/parca) – Continuous profiling for analysis of CPU and memory usage, down to the line number and throughout time.
 Saving infrastructure cost, improving performance, and increasing reliability.
 - [expo/expo](https://github.com/expo/expo) – An open-source platform for making universal native apps with React.
 Expo runs on Android, iOS, and the web.
 - [arco-design/arco-design](https://github.com/arco-design/arco-design) – A comprehensive React UI components library based on Arco Design
-- [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) – 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2800+ Design Tokens and powerful DSM tools, easy to build your own design system.
-Make Semi Design to Any Design
+- [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) – 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2800+ Design Tokens, easy to build your design system.
+Make Semi Design to Any Design.  🧑🏻‍💻 Design to Code in one click
 - [refined-github/refined-github](https://github.com/refined-github/refined-github) – :octocat: Browser extension that simplifies the GitHub interface and adds useful features
 - [microsoft/SandDance](https://github.com/microsoft/SandDance) – Visually explore, understand, and present your data.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) – Build like a team of hundreds_